wasee-sun/Secure_demo_app/README.md

 This Application was made using GROK and was made entirely through vibe coding with proper code review.

-During this process, there were lots of different prompts given to GROK to ensure the code returned by it is valid and reasonable.
+During this process, there were lots of different prompts given to GROK to ensure the code returned by it was valid and reasonable.